 - Catch up with your classmates.
 Think of them as members of the same team as you.
 No matter how tough a class may get, you can get through it together.

-So what have you done this summer?
-If it feels like your memories have become jumbled in the haste of buying textbooks and all that, I got a fun tip for you.
+If it feels like your summer memories have become jumbled in the haste of buying textbooks and all that, I got a fun tip for you.
 I sat down and wrote a list of all the events that took place in the past three-four months; things I’ve accomplished, tried and failed, and even the movies I’ve seen in theater.
 It really gave me an opportunity to appreciate everything I’ve experienced and allows me to write an end to that chapter.
 Back to the grind, right?